dev7ch/luya-ext-slick/README.md

 To run the PHPUnit Test the directory 'assets' needs to be created in the root folder of this extension, e.g. `luya-env-dev/repos/luya-ext-slick/assets`.

-> The `assets` directory is in charge for test execution only and should  **not** be tracked by your VCS.
+> The `assets` directory is in charge for test execution only and should  **not** be tracked and commited by your VCS.

-## Roadmap
+## Disired next features

 - adding all slick js options to admin UI block cfgs
+- adding all slick js aoptions as properties to the widget
 - create admin UI block view
-- extend widget to work well with slick configs stiored .json or .php files.